Deadline

 4. Complete submission and upload here: Click Here to Submit (Submissions are due NLT May 23, 2024 by 3:00 PM ET)

--Narrative application questions are limited to a 500-word limit
+- Narrative application questions are limited to a 500-word limit

 5. Please provide a two-year budget containing the prime recipient and all sub-recipients, labor costs, travel cost, other direct costs, and any indirect costs for the proposed scope of work.
 A template is available here: Click Here to Download Template

--You may present this budget information using whatever format you prefer; however, a template has been provided as an example.
+- You may present this budget information using whatever format you prefer; however, a template has been provided as an example.

 Important Dates

-Opportunity Announcement
+DOE Announcement

 To support the goal of building a clean and equitable energy economy, applicants are expected to ensure the network promotes DOE’s community benefits priorities, namely: (i) providing meaningful community and labor engagement; (ii) investing in high-quality jobs and a skilled workforce; (iii) advancing diversity, equity, inclusion, and accessibility; and (iv) contributing to the President’s Justice40 Initiative goal that 40% of the overall benefits of certain federal investments flow to disadvantaged communities (DACs).
 For more on how DOE defines each area, please see: https://www.energy.gov/infrastructure/about-community-benefits-plans.